fsr-de/docs/rules_of_procedure-student_representative_group.md

 4. Person taking the minutes
 5. Description of motions and resolutions, with the exact results of voting

-(2) The minutes of the meeting will be made available to all members of the Student Representative Group immediately after the meeting.
+(2) The minutes of the meeting will be made available to all members of the Student Representative Group no later than the working day after the meeting.

-(3) Requests for modification must be made within two working days after the date of the meeting to the person taking the minutes and must be communicated to all members of the Student Representative Group.
+(3) Requests for modification must be made within three working days after the date of the meeting to the person taking the minutes and must be communicated to all members of the Student Representative Group.
 If no consensus about necessary changes is reached, the chairpersons decide.
 After the deadline the minutes shall be deemed accepted.

-(4) During the instructional period of the semester accepted minutes will be published by the chairpersons after three days of classes at the latest.
-Otherwise, the minutes will be published by the chairpersons after seven days at the latest.
+(4) During the instructional period of the semester accepted minutes will be published by the chairpersons after two working days at the latest.

-(5) The minutes of the meetings must be retained for at least 3 years.
+(5) The minutes of the meetings must be retained for at least three years.

+(6) The deadlines of paragraphs 2, 3 and 4 are doubled during the non-instructional period.

 ## § 11 Resignation, Successors